AlphaSerpentis/SqueethDiscordBot/README.md

 1. [Discord Bot Token](https://discord.com/developers/applications)
 2. Laevitas API Key
 3. Your Discord User ID (to run bot admin commands)
+4. True/False (only run true if you updated the bot, then afterwards false)

-Failure to pass these three arguments in the correct order may result in either the bot outright crashing, unexpected behavior, and/or not enough Squeeth memes.
+Failure to pass these four arguments in the correct order may result in either the bot outright crashing, unexpected behavior, and/or not enough Squeeth memes.

 # Contact